 This is relatively simple to get around.
 Many new credit card offers are great: big bonuses, no fee for the first year, and no commitment!

 After collecting the bonus, I usually keep the card around for the year—just in case—and then call to either convert it to a free card or cancel the account.

 This is actually simpler when you blitzkrieg than when you accumulate cards over time because all of your card “anniversaries”—the time when the annual fee comes due—fall near the same date.

 Just pick a date that’s a week or two before the first fee comes due, and call them all at once.
-I keep a spreadsheet for all of my currently active cards and use Google Calendar to set up reminders so that I don’t forget to call to cancel.
+I keep a spreadsheet for all of my currently active cards and use your calendar to set up reminders so that I don’t forget to call to cancel.

 Fair warning: You may need a stiff drink after talking to credit card customer service agents all afternoon.